 West Lothian Council also offers digital learning opportunities in the community.
 By joining a local group you can learn about computers, tablets and smart phones for everyday use.
 To find out more, call 0800 731 1831.

 Find out more about the different digital devices here.

-Reusing IT are a local charity who can provide refurbished laptops at a reasonable cost for anyone on a low income looking to access a device for learning.
+Reusing IT is a local charity which can provide refurbished laptops at a reasonable cost for anyone on a low income looking to access a device for learning.

-To find out more you can contact Reusing IT on 01506 884061 or visit their website.
+To find out more you can contact Reusing IT on 01506 884061 or visit the website.